 We are committed to caring for the environment as part of our strategic direction.
-As a result of actions already taken through 2022, we have:
+We have decreased the combined percentage of electric supply (self-generated and purchased) from coal by 25 percentage points since 2015.
+Additionally, as a result of actions taken through 2023, initial measurement data indicates Consumers has:

-- decreased the combined percentage of electric supply (self-generated and purchased) from coal by 17 percentage points since 2015; - reduced carbon dioxide emissions by over 30 percent since 2005; - reduced the amount of water used to generate electricity by over 35 percent since 2012; - reduced landfill waste disposal by over 1.7 million tons since 1992; and - reduced methane emissions by more than 20 percent since 2012.
+- reduced carbon dioxide emissions by nearly 40 percent since 2005; - reduced the volume of water used to generate electricity by more than 50 percent since 2012; - reduced landfill waste disposal by more than 1.8 million tons since 1992; and - reduced methane emissions by more than 25 percent since 2012.

 We provide extensive public reporting and are forthcoming in disclosures about our environmental stewardship and long-term strategy.
 We address issues related to climate change in SEC, Environmental Protection Agency and other regulatory agency filings, and by voluntarily reporting our climate risk strategy and related data to CDP (formerly known as the Carbon Disclosure Project).
-We have published ESG and Sustainability Reports, a Climate Assessment Report, which addresses the long-term implications of our electric supply fuel mix and capital expenditure plans and a Methane Reduction Plan, which explains our plans for achieving net zero methane emissions from our natural gas delivery system by 2030.
-Consumers' 2021 Integrated Resource Plan, approved by the Michigan Public Service Commission, includes plans to stop using coal as a fuel source for electricity by 2025.
-In 2022, we also published a Climate Change Risk, Vulnerability and Resiliency Report.
+We have published Sustainability Reports, a Climate Assessment Report, which addresses the long-term implications of our electric supply fuel mix and capital expenditure plans and a Methane Reduction Plan, which explains our plans for achieving net zero methane emissions from our natural gas delivery system by 2030.
+Consumers' 2021 Integrated Resource Plan, approved by the Michigan Public Service Commission, includes plans to stop using coal as a fuel source for electricity in 2025.
+We have also published a Climate Change Risk, Vulnerability and Resiliency Report.

 We periodically update and enhance disclosures relating to our sustainability efforts.
-These disclosures and updates can be found on our website at cmsenergy.com/sustainability.
+These disclosures and updates can be found on our website at cmsenergy.com/sustainability/default.aspx.

-We have created a cleaner, more sustainable energy future by taking a leadership position in reducing air emissions and water usage, saving landfill space, and boosting the amount of renewable energy supplied to customers.
+We have created a cleaner, more sustainable energy future by taking a leadership position in reducing air emissions and water usage, saving landfill space and boosting the amount of renewable energy supplied to customers.
 We have also provided, and intend to continue providing, appropriate disclosures to our shareholders regarding climate change and the risks it poses.